XylenSky/Local_Transport/README.md

 * This project's homepages tells about the weather at any place which is implemented by searching the querry on the search engine then scrapping the information from the page and show it on the page.
 <img src='Screenshot 2022-08-15 at 9.19.36 PM.png' height = '500' img>

+* It can be well used in the local area network where we need to send the files from just one computer to another computer or cellphone to computer but we don't want to make any changes in our computer settings because that also left some thoughts left in our mind about security.

 ## Features
 * In this project it is insured that anyone cannot upload the file without having a key for accessing the server.
 * Key changes after every successful attempt.